SConsul/Adversarial_Attacks/README.md

 The premise of adversarial perturbations is that a small, visually imperceptible perturbation can be added to a model input that fools the model.
 This has worrying implications in this age where deep learning is being relied for critical tasks such as self-driving cars and in security systems like facial recognition.
 We describe 2 white-box attacks (i.e. the attacker has access to the gradient information) that easily breaks state of the art networks.

 ### FGSM: Fast Gradient Sign Method
-The idea behind FGSM is very simple.
+First introduced in Goodfellow et.al's 2014 paper [2], the idea behind FGSM is very simple.
 For a classification task, shifting the input along the direction of the gradient of the cost function w.r.t input with a large enough step will shift the datapoint across the decision boundary and be misclassified by the network.

 <p align="center"><img src="images/fgsm_step_diag.png" align="middle" width="1080pt" height="1080pt"/></p>